aditya43/serverless-aws/README.md

     * If the `Lambda Function` was invoked `Asynchronously (Push Events)` then `AWS Lambda` will automatically retry up to `2 Times (With some time delays in between)` on execution failure.
     * If we configure a `DLQ (Dead Letter Queue)`, it will collect the `Payload` after subsequent retry failures i.e. after `2 Attempts`.
     * If a function was invoked `Synchronously` then calling application will receive `HTTP 429` error when function execution fails.
+    * If a `DLQ (Dead Letter Queue)` is not configured for `Lambda Function`, it will discard the event after 2 retry attempts.

 ----------------------------------------